 Email campaigns: Chances are that your attendees will be unfamiliar with some of the elements of virtual events.
 Whether that’s figuring out how to schedule a one-to-one networking session or what, if any, plugins need to be downloaded prior to the event.
 Email campaigns provide a great platform to answer all of these questions, along with reiterating key information such as the dates, program, and speakers.

-Invitations: When it comes to types of invitations you have 2 options: Printed invitations (the real pièce de résistance) or digital invitations.
+Invitations: When it comes to types of invitations you have 2 options, printed invitations or digital invitations.
 On both types, you’ll want to reaffirm the key information.
 In addition to this, consider when is the best time to send the invitations.
 This is about finding a balance that’s early enough to start sparking interest, but not too early that people lose interest.

 During the Event